47deg/scala-setup/README.md

    [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/)

    Run Intellij.
 Under the menu Preferences/Plugins install the Jetbrains Scala plugin.
 1. **Test Intellij.** Run Intellij.
-Select menu File/Open and select the root directory for scala-setup.
+Select menu File/Open and select the root directory for scala-setup(or if this is the first time you are running Intellij, select Open Project from the initial pop-up).
 On the next screen make sure all the checkboxes are checked and you have selected Java 1.8.

     You should now see a Project browse pane on the left that will let you browse through the files in scala-setup.
 You should      take a look at the following two files: